MacOS¶

 You're all set!
 You've successfully enrolled a new system to your Enclave account.

-Starting and stopping Enclave¶
+Starting and stopping¶

 The installer creates a lightweight supervisor service set to run at system start which is responsible for starting the Enclave fabric.
 The supervisor service exists to start, stop and restart Enclave fabric in the background as daemon child processes.